LightningAndy/haukai/README.md

  - when yhe page is resized by the user, all items ont he page scale. this was doen by using % not px measurments in relation to the page width.
  - there is not need to scroll hoizontally.
 All aspects of the web page can be seen by scrolling vertically, and it adjusts its size to fit on a miobile devise vertically also.
  - no need to pinch or zoom any font for them to be seen oin mobile.

+Question 2C:
+ - There is no 2G setting on my version of google chrome, and i was unable to find an extension that would be added to it.
+You will see in the list of screen shot a Slow 3G version, which was the most limiting one i was able to test the site on.
+ - i also chose not to have pages minified, as the only pages i could find on google removed all of my comments from pages, meaning i was left with no explination of what does what.
+I understand that this is one of the purposes of a minifed code, however it does not make it easy to work with as an inexperienced programmer/code writer.

 Question 2D: